davidswelt/zot_bib_web/README.md

 A tool to push the resulting bibliography to a Wordpress installation is also provided.

-Zot/bib/web is available on Github.
+zot_bib_web is available on Github.

 Example Installations
 ----------------------------------------

 http://acs.ist.psu.edu/wp/pub/

 http://david-reitter.com/pub/